Burkina Faso junta says it thwarted coup attempt | Law-Order

 Burkina Faso junta says it thwarted coup attempt

-The junta on Monday suspended French news magazine Jeune Afrique for publishing "untruthful" articles that reported tension and discontent within Burkina Faso's armed forces.
-The next day thousands of pro-junta demonstrators took to the streets of the capital Ouagadougou and elsewhere to show their support, citing rumours of a brewing mutiny against the authorities.
+Burkina Faso's military junta said on Wednesday that a coup attempt had been thwarted the previous day by security and intelligence services, without providing specifics on what had happened.
+In a statement it said officers and others had plotted to destabilise the country with "the dark intention of attacking the institutions of the Republic and plunging our country in chaos."
+It did not identify anyone but said some arrests had been made and searches continued for others.

-Burkina Faso's military junta on Wednesday said a coup attempt had been thwarted the previous day by security and intelligence services, without providing specifics on what had happened.
+Burkina Faso's military junta said on Wednesday that a coup attempt had been thwarted the previous day by security and intelligence services, without providing specifics on what had happened.

-In a statement it said officers and others had planned to destabilise the country with "the dark intention of attacking the institutions of the Republic and plunging our country in chaos."
-It did not identify anyone but said some arrests have been made and searches continued for others.
+In a statement it said officers and others had plotted to destabilise the country with "the dark intention of attacking the institutions of the Republic and plunging our country in chaos."
+It did not identify anyone but said some arrests had been made and searches continued for others.
 "Investigations will help unmask the instigators of this plot," it said.

-The capital Ouagadougou appeared calm as of Wednesday evening.
+The military prosecutor later said four people had been detained and two were on the run.
+In a statement, it said it had on Wednesday opened an investigation based on "credible allegations about a plot against state security implicating officers."
 The junta on Monday suspended French news magazine Jeune Afrique for publishing "untruthful" articles that reported tension and discontent within Burkina Faso's armed forces.

 Over 50 Burkinabe soldiers and volunteer fighters were killed in clashes with militants in early September - the heaviest losses in months.